hashkat/hashkat/docs/tutorial12.md

 ## Agent - Hashtag Follow Options

-Defined in the *agents* section of **INFILE.yaml**,
+Defined in the *agents* section of **INFILE.yaml**, the *hashtag_follow_options* determine who agents follow in the *hashtag* follow model.
+Whether they follow an another agent only if they share the same region and/or ideology as them is based on whether or not you put *true* for the *care_about_region* and/or *care_about_ideology* variable respectively.

 ## Agent - Follow Rate

 Defined in the *agents* section of **INFILE.yaml**, an agent's follow rate dictates the amount of follows an agent of that particular agent type does per simulated minute.
 The function of this rate can be either constant or linear.
 For a constant follow rate, the function must be set to *constant* and it must have a value of 0 or greater assigned to it.
-For a linear follow rate, the function must be set to *linear* and there must be a *y_intercept* and *slope* instead of a value*.
+For a linear follow rate, the function must be set to *linear* and there must be a *y_intercept* and *slope* instead of a *value*.

 ## Agent - Tweet Rate

 Defined in the *agents* section of **INFILE.yaml**, an agent's tweet rate dictates the amount of tweets an agent makes of the particular agent type per ismulated minute.
 The function of this rate can be either constant or linear.
 For a constant tweet rate, the function must be set to *constant* and it must have a value of 0 or greater assigned to it.
-For a linear tweet rate, the function must be set to *linear* and there must be a *y_intercept* and *slope* instead of a value*.
+For a linear tweet rate, the function must be set to *linear* and there must be a *y_intercept* and *slope* instead of a *value*.

 ## Next Steps

+ With the completion of this tutorial, you have knowledge and experience with every different configuration you can implement into #k@.
+From here, we will move on to a discussion on interactive mode in #k@.